John de Salis, 9th Count de Salis-Soglio: Life

-In the meantime he had taken over his grandmother's 160 acre farm in the Valle di Buri, Mezzane di Sotto, and developed it from dairy to vineyard.
-By 2010 Conti de Salis-Soglio Wines Verona had taken shape, partly inspired by his courageous and visionary Valtelline cousin Conte Cesare Sertoli Salis of Tirano and Milan (1952-2005) and his Canua Sforzato, akin to Valpolicella's Amarone.
-John's eighteenth century ancestors, 3rd Count Peter in particular, had also been growers of hemp and vines in eighteenth century Valtelline.
+He took over his grandmother’s 160 acre farm in the Valle di Buri, Mezzane di Sotto and developed it from dairy to vineyard.
+By 2010, Conti de Salis-Soglio Wines Verona had taken shape, partly inspired by his cousin Valtelline, Conte Cesare Sertoli Salis of Tirano and Milan (1952-2005) and his Canua Sforzato, akin to Valpolicella's Amarone.
+John's eighteenth century ancestors, 3rd Count Peter in particular, also grew hemp and vines in eighteenth century Valtelline.

 In addition to the above Count de Salis was a member of the British Association of the Sovereign Military Order of Malta; had the gold medal with Swords (Beirut) 1982; was a Knight of Justice of the Sacred Military Constantinian Order of Saint George; a Knight Grand Cross of the Order of the White Elephant (Thailand); and an hereditary Knight of the Golden Spur (Eques Auratus) (1571).

 Poesie Brevi di C.V.Catullo, a book of translations of Catullus by John de Salis' great-grandfather, Filippo Nereo Vignola, done at Cà da Buri, Mezzane.

 He was next male representative of Charles, second and last Viscount Fane and Baron of Loughuyre (aka Lough Gur), and of Vice-Admiral Francis William Drake, of Hillingdon, sometime governor of Newfoundland (1752–1754), younger brother of the last Drake baronet of Buckland Abbey, and thus heir-general of Admiral Sir Francis Drake himself.
 His only listed recreation was melancholia.